stefanos8569/FogSim-NX/README.md

 - Export: Saves results to CSV files in the `Results/` folder.
 - Configuration: Customizable via `config.ini`.

+## Allocation Algorithms

+- Neighbor-Aware is faster, locally optimal, and suited for real-time allocation but may rely more on the cloud, increasing costs and latency.
+- PSO is slower, globally optimal, and better for batch processing, minimizing cloud usage and balancing multiple objectives (makespan, energy, cost).

 ## Example Topology

 ![Sample Fog Computing Topology](Topology/topology_n50_1.png)